 It occurred to me while I was living in Copenhagen not so long ago that life in Scandinavia gave me something that Germany could not – a sense of in-betweenness that felt right.
 Despite all differences and peculiarities, Danish and Swedish culture are fairly similar to Germany.
 So it is relatively easy for me to find my way around, I know the cultural norms and codes, the way of thinking, I know how to dress and to act and to talk in order to be accepted and integrated, and I usually know how to navigate professional and private situations and interactions.
 The language, too, is very similar to German, lots of words are directly translatable, if not the same, and even figures of speech, jokes, and metaphors are often congruent.
 And yet, I am clearly an outsider.
 People will ask me where I am from and that seems like a logical, justifiable question because I am obviously not from Sweden.
 People will treat me like a foreigner and that is OK because I am one.
 In Germany, on the other hand, I experience these things and they are disturbing because it is the country where they are not supposed to happen.
 If someone in Germany speaks to me in English or dummy-German or asks intrusive questions about my origin although it is absolutely clear that German is my mother tongue, it perpetuates the notion of me being different, an outsider, someone whose existence cannot be embraced before it hasn’t been explained.

 I live my life in between, and I always have.
-I came whole into this world but my fate was separation and my mother had begun to let go of me long before I even saw the light (and dark) of this world.
+I came whole into this world but my mother had begun to let go of me long before I even saw the light of this world.
 She gave birth to me by C-section, so I wonder sometimes if she ever held me, kissed me, looked into my face, or if I was being taken away straight after I’d been pulled out of her womb.
 I’ll probably never know, and what difference would it make?
 The months after I was born, all food I ate was Korean, all the sounds I heard were Korean, the smells I smelled were Korean, the faces I saw were Korean, until everything changed suddenly, inexplicably, entirely.
 Only a few months old, I found myself in a new home at the other end of the world, with German parents and a German brother, surrounded my German food, sounds, smells, faces.
 And so it began.

 I tried to find belonging in social settings but it rarely went beyond a fleeting sense of community, a faint taste of what could be, if.
 At the root of all this, I suppose, lies the fact that I was never German enough to be a German, and never Korean enough to be Korean.
 I am both and neither.
 I grew up as part of a family, a culture, a country and still always had to explain myself, to justify myself, to defend myself.
 I’ve lived like a chameleon, always changing colors, depending on my environment.
 I fit in everywhere and nowhere.
 I caught glimpses of so many ways how to be in this world but I was never hippie enough to be a hippie, never radical enough to be an activist, never courageous enough to be a traveler, never artsy enough to be an artist, never spiritual enough to be a rainbow child, never musical enough to be a musician, never druggy enough to be a disco girl, never ambitious enough to be an academic, never ecological enough to be an environmentalist, although I have been a little bit of all, at some point or the other.
 I always longed for acceptance, for recognition, for belonging but as soon as a space opened, a chance to actually get what I wished for, I went into hiding, retreated, withdrew, excluded myself until I was (again) what I always felt I was – an outsider.
 You are different, you don’t belong here I would tell myself until the words transformed into emotions and the emotions turned into reality, a reality in which I did not belong.
 Self-fulfilling prophecy one may call it, a prediction that directly or indirectly causes itself to become true, by the very terms of the prophecy itself, due to positive feedback between belief and behavior, this is how Wikipedia puts it.